Losing Your Job – How Will You React?

 At this stage, it is important to take some time to understand what is happening and to start to process it.

-Take some time to think about your options and how this will impact you, your family, and your finances.
+Take time to consider your options and how this will impact you, your family, and your finances.
 Start to think about making a plan for your future.

 Stage 2 – Anger